AfshinLab/BLR/README.md

     blr run --anew

 Using this the files will be merged and the workflow run from varinat calling and on.

+ Note that this approach can also be used to rerun a single sample with different configurations from variant calling and on.

 ### 6. MultiQC plugin